Skip to content

 Key DataType Description

-cap-msg-id string Message Id, Generated by snowflake algorithm, can also be guid
+cap-msg-id long Message Id, Generated by snowflake algorithm

 cap-msg-name string The name of the message